GoogleChrome/audion/message-docs.md

   type: 'add_edge',
   sourceId: {number}, // The ID of the source node.
   destId: {number}, // The ID of the destination node.
-  audioParam: {string=} // The name of the param connected do.
+  audioParam: {string=}, // The name of the param connected do.
 Undefined if NA.
+}

+// Indicates the creation of a new AudioNode.
+{
+  type: 'add_node',
+  nodeId: {number},
+  nodeType: {string},
 }